dgaydukov/cert-aws/sa/files/sa.md

 Amazon VPC consists of:
 * VPC - private network, logically isolated from other networks in aws cloud.
 Can span across multiple AZ.
 Instances in different AZ charged $0.01 per GB for data transfer.
 Size should be /28 - /16 (so from 16-65535, actual size would be -5 from each subnet)
 * Subnet - private sub-network inside VPC.
 Can reside only within single AZ.
 For each subnet 5 IP are automatically taken.
 4 from the start + last.
-    * 1 - network address
+    * .0 - network address
-    * 2 - vpc router
+    * .1 - vpc router
-    * 3 - dns server
+    * .2 - dns server (reserved for future use by aws)
-    * 4 - reserved for future use
+    * .3 - reserved for future use by aws
-    * last - broadcast address
+    * .255 - broadcast address
     So if you have subnet of diff size - you have to subtract 5 to get total size
     * /24 => 256-5=251
     * /28 => 16-5=11